-- Fulfill the experimental physics requirement by completing Advanced Experimental Physics (PHY 33400) or a Special Experimental Project (PHY 33500).
+- Fulfill the experimental physics requirement by completing Advanced Experimental Physics (PHYS 33400) or a Special Experimental Project (PHYS 33500).

 - Pass two other advanced (40000-level) courses either in physics or in a field related to the student’s Ph.D. research.